 The Association of Southeast Asian Nations (ASEAN) is a regional intergovernmental organization that comprises ten countries in Southeast Asia.
 While the region has experienced impressive economic growth and development in recent years, it is also facing an increasingly serious threat in the form of illicit trade.
 The rise of illicit trade has dealt significant blows to biodiversity, human lives and human rights, in addition to causing monetary losses to governments and legitimate businesses.
 Moreover, the proceeds of illicit trade line the pockets of international organised crime, including terrorist organisations, and undermine governments’ ability to safeguard the health and safety of their citizens.
 It is a complex and multifaceted problem that requires a coordinated response from governments, businesses, civil society, and the international community.

-Examining The Negative Impact of Illicit Trade On The ASEAN Community Vision 2025 (May 2023)
+Examining the Negative Impact of Illicit Trade on the ASEAN Community Vision 2025

 TRACIT in collaboration with APISWA, EU-ABC and AACS launched a joint report 'Towards an ASEAN Community: Tackling Illicit Alcohol in Southeast Asia' at the EU-ASEAN Business Summit in Siem Reap, Cambodia.
 This report paves the way to effectively counter illicit trade in alcohol in the ASEAN region.